Financial ratios are widely used to analyze a bank’s performance, specifically to gauge and benchmark the bank’s level of solvency and liquidity.

 3. Capital Adequacy Ratio:

 This ratio helps understand the amount of losses the bank can absorb before becoming insolvent.

-It is a measurement of banks available capital expressed as a percentage of bank’s risk weighted credit exposure.
+It is a measurement of a bank’s available capital expressed as a percentage of a bank’s risk-weighted credit exposure.

 |Particulars||HDFC Bank||Kotak Mahindra Bank|